dhir5225/Logistic-Regression/README.md

 While both models are used in regression analysis to make predictions about future outcomes, linear regression is typically easier to understand.
 Linear regression also does not require as large of a sample size as logistic regression needs an adequate sample to represent values across all the response categories.
 Without a larger, representative sample, the model may not have sufficient statistical power to detect a significant effect.

+###bImplement linear equation

+Logistic Regression algorithm works by implementing a linear equation with independent or explanatory variables to predict a response value.
+For example, we consider the example of number of hours studied and probability of passing the exam.
+Here, number of hours studied is the explanatory variable and it is denoted by x1.
+Probability of passing the exam is the response or target variable and it is denoted by z.

+If we have one explanatory variable (x1) and one response variable (z), then the linear equation would be given mathematically with the following equation-

+z = β0 + β1x1

+Here, the coefficients β0 and β1 are the parameters of the model.

+If there are multiple explanatory variables, then the above equation can be extended to

+z = β0 + β1x1+ β2x2+……..+ βnxn

+Here, the coefficients β0, β1, β2 and βn are the parameters of the model.

+So, the predicted response value is given by the above equations and is denoted by z.

 ### Logistic Function (Sigmoid Function):

+This predicted response value, denoted by z is then converted into a probability value that lie between 0 and 1.
+We use the sigmoid function in order to map predicted values to probability values.

+In machine learning, sigmoid function is used to map predictions to probabilities.
+The sigmoid function has an S shaped curve.
+It is also called sigmoid curve.

 1.The sigmoid function is a mathematical function used to map the predicted values to probabilities.